suanchew/fhproject-music/README.md

 The tool will provide a visual representation of musical patterns identified based on the user’s inputs.
 Furthermore, using mathematical transformations, the tool can recommend chord progressions and other techniques.

-In the `documentation` directory, you will find presentation slides, and project related documents.
+In the `docs` directory, you will find presentation slides, and project related documents.

 Link to `google drive` project template: https://docs.google.com/document/d/1bQ4ZOjj6DuQI6Q6wixUOmtXKIPpLts2tC7IhzlyeRkw/edit?usp=sharing